Our Process

 Our inspectors are detail oriented and thorough.
 They are experienced and knowledgeable about new and used homes.
 Equipped with this experience and knowledge, they are able to rapidly identify any major and minor deficiencies in a home.
 Specialized tools, equipment and modern testing devices aid our inspectors in better determining the nature and extent of any problems they encounter.

 We like to have the prospective buyer at the inspection, if at all possible.
-If the buyer is not available for the entire inspection, the most important part of the inspection process for the buyer to attend is the last hour.
-During this time the inspector provides a final review of his findings related to the structural and mechanical components all detailed on a digital slide show.
-The inspector discusses in detail his findings and answers any questions or concerns you may have.
+If the buyer is not available for the entire inspection, the most important part of the inspection process for the buyer to attend is the final walkthrough.
+During this time the inspector provides a review of his findings related to the structural and mechanical components.
+The inspector discusses in detail his findings and answers all your questions explaining everything in detail to have a clear understanding of discrepancies.

 Fees

-After 30 years inspecting homes in Houston, we’ve learned that one price does not fit all home inspections.
-Your price quote is based on the home’s size, age, foundation type and any additional items to be inspected, such as a pool, spa, sprinkler systems, and additional living quarters.
-Some homes, townhomes, condo’s, or high-rise units can be inspected in 2 -1/2 hours, but larger or older homes often take well over 3 hours.
+After decades inspecting homes in Houston, we've learned that one price does not fit all home inspections.
+Your price quote is based on the home's size, age, foundation type and any additional items to be inspected, such as a pool, spa, sprinkler systems, and additional living quarters.
+Inspection time varies depending on the property – smaller homes, townhomes, condos, or high-rise units require less time, while larger or older homes require a more thorough evaluation.

-Once the on-site inspection is complete, your home inspector presents his findings to you in detail, accompanied by digital photo slide show presentation, and answers all your questions.
-After that, another 2 – 3 hours goes into completing a comprehensive type written report detailed to your home.
+Once the on-site inspection is complete, your home inspector presents his findings to you in detail and answers all your questions explaining everything in detail to have a clear understanding of discrepancies.
+After that, additional time goes into completing a comprehensive type written report detailed to your home.

 Aside from the inspector's time, the value of the inspection and report can be measured by its usefulness.
 Identifying problems could end up saving you considerable money.
 Because of the significant expense of a home purchase, a home inspection is one of the best consumer protection services available.